weaveworks/weave/site/weavedns.md

 WeaveDNS is deployed as a set of containers that communicate with each other over the weave network.
-One such container needs to be started on every weave host, either simultaneously with the router and proxy via `launch`:
+One such container needs to be started on every weave host, either simultaneously with the Weave router and Weave Docker API proxy via `launch`:

 ```bash
 host1$ weave launch